-An employee's position if one or both believes the employee is performing the duties of a higher level position or that a different title is appropriate.
+An employee's manager can request a change of salary and/or title for the employee's position if one or both believes the employee is performing the duties of a higher level position or that a different title is appropriate.
 Such requests may be made according to the procedures set forth in the College's Exempt Compensation Plan.
 Requests will be evaluated by the College based on considerations set forth in the Plan, an evaluation of supporting evidence, and considerations such as the availability of resources, the potential impact on client services, and internal alignment with other positions.
 A determination will generally be made within sixty (60) days of receipt, unless the number of requests make that impractical, in which case Human Resource Services will notify the employee of the expected timeline for determination.
 If the requested assignment is denied, the notification will include an explanation of the information used to reach and basis for the conclusion.